 Classic Copyright Cases – De La Soul

 And he’s back at it again with another Classic Copyright Case to feast your eyes on.
-This time round I have the pleasure of discussing a case involving one of my all-time favourite groups: De La Soul.
+This time round I have the pleasure of discussing a legal case in the music industry, involving one of my all-time favourite groups: De La Soul.

 Back in 1989 De La Soul changed the face of hip hop with the release of their seminal album, 3 Feet High and Rising.
 Featuring more experimental and alternative tracks in comparison with the gangster sound that dominated hip hop at the time, De La Soul demonstrated a different attitude towards the genre which permeated throughout the mainstream in the years to follow.